-The Council offers a range of tenancy types, depending on the needs of customers seeking rehousing, the nature of the accommodation available and the ownership of the property being let.
-Different rights and terms apply to the various tenancy agreements that are offered.
+We offer a range of tenancy types, depending on the needs of the customers seeking rehousing, the nature of the accommodation available and the ownership of the property being let.
+Different rights and terms apply to the various tenancy agreements that we offer.
 Further details on this are included in appendix one at the end of this policy statement.

-New tenants will be provided with a copy of their tenancy agreement before they move into their new home to ensure they understand their rights and responsibilities.
-All tenants will be expected to adhere to these terms and conditions.
+We will provide all new tenants with a copy of their tenancy agreement before they move into their new home and ensure they understand their rights and responsibilities.
+We expect all tenants to adhere to these terms and conditions.

-Where it is identified that a new or existing tenant is vulnerable, a full assessment will be carried out to ensure they receive the appropriate level of support to help them sustain their tenancy.
-This support will either be offered by Council staff or through referral to other agencies.
+Where it is identified that a new or existing tenant is vulnerable, we will carry out an assessment to ensure they receive the appropriate level of support to help them sustain their tenancy.
+This support will either be offered by our staff or through referral to other agencies.

-The Council will intervene as soon as it becomes aware of any tenancy breaches and try to resolve the matter informally.
-If this is not possible, legal action will be taken, including possession proceedings where necessary.
-The tenant will be advised in writing of the Council's decision together with the reasons for doing so.

-Any legal costs associated with the action taken will be recovered from the tenant.
-Where legal action is taken which results in mandatory possession action, the tenant will have the option to appeal the decision.
+We will intervene as soon as we become aware of any tenancy breaches and try to resolve the matter informally.
+If this is not possible, we will take legal action, including possession proceedings where needed.
+We will advise the tenant in writing if we decide to do this and give the reasons for our decision.
+Any legal costs associated with the action we take will be recovered from the tenant.
+Where we take legal action which results in mandatory possession action, the tenant will have the option to appeal the decision.
 Details on how they can do this will be given to the tenant at the time the decision is made.